-Paris' Montmartre neighborhood is synonymous with bohemian life, and its Sacré-Coeur seems to complement it perfectly.
-The basilica's luminous white stands out from its surroundings as it towers over Paris, gleaming brightly in the sunlight.
+Paris’ Montmartre neighborhood is synonymous with bohemian life, and its Sacré-Coeur church seems to complement that perfectly.
+The luminous white basilica towers over Paris, gleaming brightly in the sunlight.

 It stands to reason that the highest hill in Paris would have a church.
 Montmartre, the hill on which the basilica stands, has been a sacred site since pagan times.
 The Romans displaced the druids and built temples to Mars and Mercury there, which earned the hill its original name, “Mons Martis,” or “Mount of Mars.”
 When the Christians took over they promptly renamed it Montmartre, or “Mount of the Martyr,” in honor of the martyred St. Denis, who was the first bishop of Paris.